astooke/gtimer/docs/source/pages/parallel.rst

 Communicating Raw Times
 -----------------------

 One parallel tool is the option to backdate in the ``stamp()`` function.
-This receives a time and applies a stamp in the current timer as if it happened at that time (the backdate time must be in the past but more recent than the last stamp).
-A sub-process can return a time (e.g. returned from any gtimer timing action) or a collection of times to the master process, so that the master need not synchronously monitor sub-process status.
+This receives a time and applies a stamp in the current timer as if it happened at that time (the backdate time must be in the past but more recent than the latest stamp).
+A sub-process can return a time or a collection of times to the master process, so that the master need not synchronously monitor sub-process status.
 The effect is that timing data from a sub-process appears as if native in the master.

 Communicating ``Times`` Objects
 -------------------------------